katmh/mitier/README.md

 ## Issues and Contributing

 To report a bug or request a feature, making an issue is probably the way to go.
 Contributions  are welcome (feel free to make a pull request or open an issue to discuss) but I don't have any contributor guidelines yet.

+Stylistic note: Some components are classes and others are functions.
+I prefer functional but the drag-and-drop library wasn't playing nice with them.